jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

 We merge SVGs by appending all of `<style>` elements in our accessory SVG to the `<defs>` element in our base ReplBot SVG, and all of the accessory's `<path>` and `<polyline>` elements to the SVG's main body.
 This is sufficient for the collection of SVGs we're using for this tutorial, but other SVGs may have additional elements that you'll need to account for.

 Finally, we'll add the following code that uses [`insertAdjacentHTML()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) to add details about the ReplBot's ID and generation before returning the final `botSvg` in all its glory.
+Add the following code just below the code above.

 ```javascript
         // add ID and generation details